planetoftheweb/masteringcode/slides/EP047-immutability.md

 console.log(result);
 ```

+> > Author Notes:

 - By encapsulating the loop, we're able to prevent the loop from modifying our original array this is better, but not as good as a function that has been designed to be immutable.

 ---